TrisBits/DocumentationUsingMarkdownGit/README.md

 ### Mermaid Diagrams and Charts

-- Diagraming and charts through text are also possible, though the use of [Mermaid](https://mermaid.js.org/intro/).
+- Diagraming and charts through text definitions is also possible, with the use of [Mermaid](https://mermaid.js.org/intro/).
 Adding the capability to preview them in Visual Studio Code, is done by adding the extension **Markdown Preview Mermaid Support by Matt Bierner**.

   For example, the following block of code generates the diagram displayed: